syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {

-//Draw the current page image.
+//Draws the current page image.

 e.Graphics.DrawImage(images[startPageIndex], new System.Drawing.Rectangle(0, 0, visibleClipBoundsWidth, visibleClipBoundsHeight));

 }

-//Dispose the current page image after drawing.
+//Disposes the current page image after drawing.

 images[startPageIndex].Dispose();

-//Increment the start page index.
+//Increments the start page index.

 startPageIndex++;

-//Update if the document contains some more pages to print.
+//Updates whether the document contains some more pages to print.

 if (startPageIndex < endPageIndex)